terra10/codefest_serverless-awslambda/Lab001/README.md

   deploymentBucket:
     name: serverlessdeployment.${self:provider.region}.terra10.io
 ```
-This:
+This will:
-* deploy in the correct AWS region
+* deploy to the correct AWS region
 * define our stage, which is DEV by default
-* disable versioning (otherwise we remain old versions of our Lambdas)
+* disable versioning (otherwise we keep old versions of our Lambdas)
-* Make sure we dont store the (CloudWatch) logging forever
+* make sure we don't store the (CloudWatch) logging forever
 * configure a fixed S3 bucket for the Serverless deployments

 ## package.json
 The node/npm configuration for your package dev, build and deploy.
-Check the dependencies and devDependencies section.
-They summarize the packages used for development and runtime.
+Check the _dependencies_ and _devDependencies_ sections.
+They list the packages used for development and runtime.

 ## package-lock.json
-Never edit, never touch, go away!
+Never edit, never touch this file, go away!
 Just check in after npm install and be afraid!

 ## handler.ts
-Our first generated function doing nothing much, but enjoy and if you are brave try changing the message result
+Our first generated function doing nothing much, but enjoy it and if you are brave, try changing the message result.

 ## Let's roll
 Run and check the result: